teknohog/bittools/README.txt

 Later, meandiff.sh -B will show the average.
 Coin identifiers are the same as in other scripts, so this example is for Blakecoin.

+For Cryptonote coins, the difficulties are already logged by the daemon.
+There is no need to collect them explicitly, and this script parses the original log for averaging the last 10 numbers.

 random_id.py
 ============